dongguanting/dongguanting/README.md

 # 🔥 News

-- **2023-06**: I will close external platforms like “Google Scholar” and “personal homepage” to focus deeply on my research in Ph.D. career.
+- **2023-06**: I close my external platforms like “Google Scholar” and “personal homepage” to focus deeply on my research in Ph.D. career.
 I look forward to a better version of myself in the future.

 # 🤝 Contact Me